Contents

 - LV2 Romance languages (Spanish, Portuguese, Italian - Romanian is not yet offered).

-- As part of the European university UNITA - Universitas Montium - and in partnership with APICAD, the USMB is organizing an academics advanced level intercomprehension course in Romance languages, open to the entire UNITA network (comprising 12 European Romance-language universities).
+- As part of the European university UNITA - Universitas Montium - and in partnership with APICAD, the USMB is organizing an 'advanced' academics course in intercomprehension in Romance languages, open to the entire UNITA network (comprising 12 European Romance-language universities).

 For staff :

 Every year at the end of June, the USMB organizes a week dedicated to language learning.
 Called "SMILEthis staff week is open to USMB staff and international partners.
-In June 2023, over 230 participants participants, including 99 from USMB.
-The courses offered were: English, Spanish, Italian, French as a Foreign Language, Intercomprehension and Intercultural Communication.
+In June 2023, more than 230 participants participants, including 99 from USMB.
+The courses offered were: English, Spanish, Italian, French as a foreign language, intercomprehension and intercultural communication.

 Don't miss the next edition, which will take place in June 2025!